gowtham611/sign-language-using-CNN-openCV-and-Tensorflow-/README.md

-# Sign Language Recognition using [insert technology, e.g., CNN, RNN, etc.]
+# Sign Language Recognition using [CNN,openCv,TensorFlow,Streamlit]

 This repository contains the code for a Sign Language Recognition project.
 The project aims to recognize and interpret sign language gestures using deep learning techniques.